Duckulus/mc-honeypot/README.md

 # `mc-honeypot`

 This is a server-side implementation of minecraft's [Server List Ping Protocol](https://wiki.vg/Server_List_Ping).
 It logs all incoming connections.
 The server's appearance in the client server list is fully customizable.
+This implementation supports both the current protocol (1.7+) and the legacy protocol (1.6 and below).

 ## Why